Since the new MATRIX: RESURRECTIONS movie is in cinemas now...

 children.
 That he *can't* perform miracles.
 That it's not easy being Jesus.
 But instead

 we cut away for that boooooring Link & wife exposition scene.
 I would rather focus on

 Neo having troubles living up to the hype of being the chosen one.
 That would make

 Neo easy to identify with - more human.
 It also takes us back to the self-doubts of the

 first film.
-Though it's been decades since I saw it, didn't RESURRECTION have some
+Though it's been decades since I saw it, didn't REVOLUTIONS have some

-The other thing they could have explored better is that choice between love and duty
+The other thing they could have explored better in #2 is that choice between love and duty

 thing.
 That was in the script, but kind of as a side story.
 He's afraid that Trinity might get